rockneurotiko/awesome-bot/README.md

 }
 ```

-In the `examples` folder are more code:
+In the `examples` folder there is more code:

 - [`examples/simple.rs`](https://github.com/rockneurotiko/awesome-bot/blob/master/examples/simple.rs): An echo example, really simple.
 - [`examples/complete.rs`](https://github.com/rockneurotiko/awesome-bot/blob/master/examples/complete.rs): An example that have all (I think, probably not all, but almost all) features of `awesome-bot`, it's a big example ;-)

-*Note: To execute `examples/complete.rs` with all the features, you will need to add some test files that the bot will send, this files are: `files/test.{jpg, mp3, mp4, pdf, webp}` for image, audio/voice, video, document and sticker*
+*Note: To execute `examples/complete.rs` with all the features, you will need to add some test files that the bot will send, this files shall be: `files/test.{jpg, mp3, mp4, pdf, webp}` for image, audio/voice, video, document and sticker*

 ## Collaboration